dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
 Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work.

-Users of ProperTree will also get the benifit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist
+Users of ProperTree will also get the benifit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).

 Kernel patches:
 * [Ryzen/Threadripper(17h)](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore/17h) (10.13, 10.14, and 10.15)